123jimin-llm/llm-msg-io/doc/stf/README.md

 It is an error to put an unmatched `/*` or `*/` comment line.

+Excluding comments, a command line will be ignored, even when it's an `end` command.

 ## Command Line

 A command line consists of three part: the **header** `;`, the **name**, and the **arguments**.